Julia Cooper Mack

 Julia Cooper Mack (née Perry; July 17, 1920January 17, 2014) was a judge of the District of Columbia Court of Appeals.
 She was appointed to this position in 1975.
-She was the first African-American woman ever appointed to a court of last resort in the United States.
+She was the first African American woman appointed to a court of last resort in the United States.

-She was born to Dallas Leary Perry, Jr. and Emily (McCoy) Perry.
+She was born to Dallas Leary Perry Jr. and Emily (McCoy) Perry.

 She earned her bachelor's degree in mathematics from Hampton University and her law degree from Howard University.
-One of her first law clerks was Allyson K. Duncan, who went on to become the first African-American woman appointed to the United States Court of Appeals for the Fourth Circuit.
+One of her first law clerks was Allyson K. Duncan, who later became the first African American woman appointed to the United States Court of Appeals for the Fourth Circuit.